 Parents and teens should work together to teach how to build decision-making skills and confidence.
 Here’s how:

-With consistent attention to the building of executive function, teens can make excellent progress and ensure successful adjustment into the adult years.
+With consistent attention to the building of executive function, teens can make excellent progress.
+This can ensure successful adjustment into the adult years.

 When It’s a Bigger Problem